• BOE Meeting, 7 p.m.

 Beyond the sports field behind our school lies a beautiful nature area with groomed trails, a dipping dock and pond, birdfeeders, and more.
 Teachers and students visit the Big Backyard to study insects for a science lesson, become inspired for a poetry writing sessions, or snowshoe during PE class.
 Over the past few years, we have been fortunate to have an environmental educator work with each class in the Big Backyard.
 Families are invited to visit our Big Backyard on their own outside of school hours.

-During the fall of fifth grade, our students and their teachers head to Silver Bay on the northern tip of Lake George to participate in a Nature's Classroom program.
-This four day trip away from home promises a multitude of experiences for our students: doing science experiments with light, writing about a nature hike, participating in dissections, and engaging in some historical role plays.
+During the fall of fifth grade, our students and their teachers head to Beaver Pond in Becket, Massachusetts to participate in a Nature's Classroom program.
+This three day trip away from home promises a multitude of experiences for our students: doing science experiments with light, writing about a nature hike, participating in dissections, and engaging in some historical role plays.
 Clearly there are many academic objectives for this program in the areas of science, social studies, and language arts.
 Yet some of the other lessons the children learn are equally essential: respect, trust, cooperation, independence, and responsibility.
 The Outdoor Education program provided by Nature's Classroom is considered by many students to be a highlight of their fifth grade year.

 Music at Glenmont